'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

 This is the scenario that everyone seems to worry about - myself included.
 Economic data is brutal and the likelihood of a "V" shaped recovery seems remote as long as most, or even a sizable minority, of people are afraid of contracting COVID-19.

 In this scenario, the stock market does more than a small correction.
 It retests the March 23 lows, possibly setting new lows between about 208 and 187 on the SPY.
-There's also a "less bearish" scenario where the retest gets close to the lows, but doesn't fall quite that far.
+There's also a "less bearish" scenario where the retest gets close to the lows but doesn't fall quite that far.
 See the overlapping supports at about 235.

 The argument for this scenario is that there simply is not enough Hopium or Fed money to offset:

-- The massive intermediate term economic damage being done.
+- The massive intermediate-term economic damage being done.

 - The emergence of zombie companies in the S&P 500.